 Wash all your table and dish clothes after use and make sure to hang them out to dry before using them again for damp cloth is the perfect area for germs to spread.

-Make sure to separate your cutting boards depending on what you’re cooking by using different ones for when you cut food items like fruits and vegetables and when you cut up raw meat so that any kind of bacteria or germs present in such raw food doesn’t seep into and contaminate other food items as well.
+Make sure to separate your cutting boards depending on what you’re cooking by using different ones for when you cut food items like fruits and vegetables.